aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_argocd_basics/010-argocd-application.md

 ### 2. Validate auto reconciliation

-You can verify that ArgoCD reconciled with the application git repository and deployment to 3 replicas.
+You can verify that Argo CD reconciled with the application git repository and deployment to 3 replicas.
 You should see 3 pods.

 Argo CD polls the Git repository for changes **every 30 seconds** (as configured in this workshop) and automatically syncs any updates to the cluster.
 Reconciliation might take **a minute or two** if the server is under load.